jovanzers/WinTenCermin/README.md

 ```

 # What is this repo about?
-This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.
+This is a telegram bot written in python for mirroring files on the internet to our beloved Google Drive.

 # Inspiration
 This project is heavily inspired from @out386 's telegram bot which is written in JS.